matekasse/matekasse/testcafe/README.md

 Some integration tests with testcafe.

-For local use start database, backend and frontend and use:
+For local usage start database, backend and frontend like described in the development section and use:

 ```sh
 	yarn testcafe firefox tests